Starting Your Baby on Solids

 Chunks of salmon and other soft fish

 Once a baby is comfortable with those foods, you can easily move on to serving him most of the same foods your family is having for dinner.
-Don't shy away from herbs, spices and sauces!
+We love following the Infant Nutritionist on Instagram for more meals ideas!
+You can also check out the helpful app Solid Starts for visual guides on how to serve food to infants and nutrition content.

 What about choking hazards?